laszlokiraly/DS-Applied-Deep-Learning/journal.md

 After

-- hard coding one gpu instead of four
+- hard coding one gpu instead of up to four
+- sequential model instead of parallel
 - fiddling with .cuda(gpu_device)
 - and adding logging of dataset size and progress dots